IzicTemi/e2e_fake_news_classifier/README.md

 ```
 - The above command sets up a Prefect workflow which uses Evidently AI to calculate data drift, target drift and classification performance.
 - This generates an HTML report `evidently_report.html` showing the metrics.
-- It also checks the performance of the Production model against the reference and triggers the training flow if poor.
+- It also checks the performance of the Production model against the reference and triggers the training flow if poor (difference of 10% set).

 An sample report is show below